mongodb/mongo-spark/doc/1-sparkSQL.md

 explicitDF.as[Character]
 ```

-#### ConflictType
+#### Conflicting Types

-When inferring the schema, if a collection contains a field with two incompatible data types then a `ConflictType` will be used.
+When inferring the schema, if a collection contains a field with two incompatible data types then a `StringType` will be used.
 To work
-around conflicting datatypes you can either filter out the invalid datatypes by providing your own pipeline filtering them out.
-Alternatively,
+around conflicting datatypes you can filter out the invalid datatypes by explicitly providing your own pipeline filtering them out.
+Note
-you can manually declare the schema for the collection and replace the `ConflictType` with a `StringType` for a string representation of the data.
+that filters passed down to MongoDB on fields with Conflicts will not work as expected and the filtering must happen inside Spark.
+The
+special functional helpers below can be used to ensure correct filtering.

 #### RDD to DataFrame / Datasets